jhudsl/Documentation_and_Usability/03-lessons_from_user_designers.Rmd

 <img src=https://docs.google.com/presentation/d/1cd434bkLer_CJ04GzpsZwzeEA9gjc5Ho6QimiHPbyEg/export/png?id=1cd434bkLer_CJ04GzpsZwzeEA9gjc5Ho6QimiHPbyEg&pageid=gcd0e3791ab_0_44 width = 400 height = 400 />

+Here, this figure explains how the merge function works given a particular set of ranges.

 #### Stay away from jargon

 What someone considers jargon is a very relative to their own experiences.
 Terms that may seem like common knowledge to you may be foreign to your user.

 For example, something seemingly commonplace to you like `TSV` may not be something a user does not understands what it means.
-To help smooth over jargon-related barriers, spell out abbreviations the first time you mention them (e.g. 'tab separated values').
+To help smooth over jargon-related barriers, spell out abbreviations the first time you mention them (e.g. 'tab separated values (TSV)').
 This doesn't mean you have to have long winded explanations of every term, instead you can quickly link out to an article or website with information about a term you've used (e.g. [tab separated values file (TSV)](https://en.wikipedia.org/wiki/Tab-separated_values)).
 This has the benefit of saving you and your user's time without making your explanations too long winded.